 Securities Act Updates Vol. II

-On July 3rd, the SEC updated their list of common questions related to the Securities Act.
+On July 3rd, the Securities act Vol. 11 will be updated their list of common questions related to the Securities Act.

 This series will detail the most pertinent of these updates, as many are relevant to Regulation D and accredited investor regulation.
 If anything is difficult to understand, we have provided simple translations and examples that should help clear up any confusion.